kngwyu/kngwyu.github.io/index.md

 from *EMPIRE OF THE SUN* by J.G.BALLARD

-# Profile
+# Affliation
-- Email: kanagawa-yuji968 at g.ecc.u-tokyo.ac.jp or yuji.kngw.80s.revive at gmail.com
+- Master course student at the Department of General Systems Studies, The University of Tokyo
-- Eduation:
+- Email: kanagawa-yuji968 [at] g.ecc.u-tokyo.ac.jp, yuji.kngw.80s.revive [at] gmail.com

-  - 2015-2018: Department of Interdisciplinary Sciences, College of Arts and Sciences, The University of Tokyo
+# Biography
-  - 2019- : Department of General Systems Studies, Graduate School of Arts and Sciences, The University of Tokyo
+- Aug.2019: Interned at Preffered Networks, Tokyo
-- Research interests:
+- Mar.2018: Received B.S. degree from College of Arts and Science, The University of Tokyo

-  - Reinforcement Learning
+# Research interests
-  - Robust and practical AI in games
+Reinforcement Learning, Robust and practical AI in games

 # Publications
 - Rogue-Gym: A New Challenge for Generalization in Reinforcement Learning